Quasimodo’s Character Design – Mostly Cute and Rounded

 The Little Girl Disney Hunchback of Notre Dame

-So how does Disney Quasimodo compare with book Quasimodo?
+How does Disney Quasimodo Compare with Book Quasimodo?

 Illustration of Quasimodo